DMGambone/NFLBlitzDataEditor.Core/readme.md

 | 112 | 4 | ?? - Points to a 16 or 20 byte section? | `FileOffset7` |

 # Acknowledgements
-There is a group of people who have done most of the discover work already.
+There is a group of people who have done most of the discovery work already.
 Once that information is known, building an editor is easy.
 Much of what I found out initially was based on code by https://github.com/thompjake and information that was shared on http://NFLBlitzFans.com.
 All the contributions of others made the work put into this so far much easier.